My Gal Sal

-My Gal Sal is a 1942 American musical film distributed by 20th Century Fox and starring Rita Hayworth and Victor Mature.
-The film is a biopic of 1890s German-American composer / songwriter Paul Dresser and singer Sally Elliot.
-It was based on a biographical essay, sometimes erroneously referred to as a book, by Dresser's younger brother, novelist Theodore Dreiser (Dreiser was the original German family name).
+My Gal Sal is a 1942 American musical romantic comedy film directed by Irving Cummings and starring Rita Hayworth, Victor Mature, John Sutton, and Carole Landis.
+A biographical film of 1890s German-American songwriter Paul Dresser, it was based on a biographical essay, sometimes erroneously referred to as a book, by Dresser's younger brother, novelist Theodore Dreiser (Dreiser was the original German family name).
 Some of the songs portrayed as Dresser's work were actually written by him, but several others were created in the 1890s style for the film by the Hollywood songwriting team of Ralph Rainger and Leo Robin.

-Sally Elliott, a musical star meets up with Indiana boy Paul Dresser, a runaway who after a brief stopover with a medicine show arrives in the Gay Nineties era of New York City.
-He composes the title tune for the fair lady and becomes the toast of Tin Pan Alley.
+In the film, Dresser runs away from his Indiana home and, following a brief stopover with a medicine show, arrives in the Gay Nineties era of New York City.
+After meeting fictional musical star Sally Elliott, he composes the title tune for her and becomes the toast of Tin Pan Alley.

 Plot

-Indiana boy Paul Dresser runs away from home to become a musician against the wishes of his strict father who is determined Paul will become a minister instead.
-After being run out of town and left for dead for mistakenly being associated with a conman, he is found by Colonel Truckee - a travelling snake oil salesman - and his medicine show.
+In the late 1800s, young Paul Dresser runs away from his parents' home in Indiana to become a musician against the wishes of his strict father, who wants Paul to become a minister instead.
+In his first foray as an entertainer, Paul is unknowingly used by a con man as a front to sell fake jewelry.
+After the con man disappears with the townspeople's money, an angry mob covers Paul in tar and feathers and runs him out of town.
+He is later found and nursed by Mae Collins, a singer in Colonel Truckee's traveling medicine show, and the two eventually kiss.

-There, he meets Mae Collins, who encourages him to join them.
-During one of his performance, Sally Elliot laughs at Paul which offends him, and her companion, Fred Haviland gives him two tickets to her show, which Paul and Mae attend.
-However, they are kicked out for being too boisterous.
-Paul decides that night that he's leaving the medicine show for good and bids Mae goodbye.
+Paul joins the medicine show.
+During a stop in Buffalo, New York, he is offended when a group of entertainers from New York City, led by singing star Sally Elliott and her producer, Fred Haviland, laugh at his gaudy new suit and energetic performance playing two pianos simultaneously.
+Sally likes one of Paul's tunes, and Fred offers him tickets to her Broadway show, which Paul attends with Mae.
+Although Paul and Mae laugh at Sally as revenge, he is impressed by the high quality of her show.
+Determined to be taken seriously as a musician, Paul bids Mae goodbye and leaves the medicine show for New York.

-Upon his return to New York, he overhears a man playing piano and finds out that Sally has stolen the song he played at the medicine show but added her own lyrics.
-Paul decides to hire the man he overheard playing the piano as his publisher and joins him in reclaiming his rights over the song.
-Paul ends up becoming Sally's personal songwriter for her shows.
+Upon arriving in New York, Paul overhears music publisher Pat Howley playing piano and is upset to learn that Sally has stolen the song he played at his Buffalo show, while adding her own lyrics.
+Paul signs a publishing contract with Pat and joins him in reclaiming his rights over the song.
+After Paul accuses Sally of stealing his song, Pat convinces Paul that an association with Sally could help him establish a name for himself.
+Pat makes a deal with Fred, and Paul becomes Sally's personal songwriter for her shows.